Birth Injury From Forceps Delivery

 - Intracranial hemorrhage

-Forceps Versus Vacuum
+Forceps Versus Vacuum Extraction

 The choice between forceps and vacuum is hotly debated in the obstetrical community.
 Many studies show that they have equal rates of injuries generally.
 However, vacuum likely has a higher rate of cephalohematoma and shoulder dystocia, while forceps use leads to a higher rate of facial nerve palsies and injuries to the mother.
 The most important factor is operator experience and comfort level.